chenzhao-geoAI/chenzhao-geoAI.github.io/_pages/about.md

 - **Princeton University**, Geosciences Department, 2024
 - **The HKUST**, Department of ocean science, 2024

 *“Live simply, love generously, care deeply, speak kindly, leave the rest to God.”
 ― Ronald Reagan*

+*“If the result confirms the hypothesis, then you've made a measurement.
+If the result is contrary to the hypothesis, then you've made a discovery.”
+― Enrico Fermi*